Senate confirms Biden's IRS nominee Daniel Werfel | KRDO

 The Inflation Reduction Act states that the new investment going to IRS is not “intended to increase taxes on any taxpayer or small business with a taxable income below $400,000.”
 However, there is some uncertainty about how the IRS will decide how it will ramp up audits.

 Moderate Democratic Sen. Joe Manchin of West Virginia voted against Werfel’s nomination.
-He has also opposed several other recent Biden nominees.
+He has also opposed several of President Joe Biden’s other recent nominees.

 Manchin said his vote against Werfel had to do with the Biden administration ignoring the “congressional intent” in implementing the Inflation Reduction Act.